srepetsk/gw-style/_pages/measurement.md

   https://style.srepetsk.net/m/measurement/
 published: true
 ---
 When referencing a distance, weight, volume or temperature, attempt to use metric as the primary system of measurement, with U.S. imperial units in parentheses.
-Typically, a conversion is only necessary the first time a number is mentioned.
+Typically, a conversion is only necessary the first time a number is mentioned: <em>The earthquake was 27 km (16.7 miles) deep.</em>

-<em>The earthquake was 27 km (16.7 miles) deep.</em>
+&nbsp;

 Use figures.
 Spell out imperial (U.S.) units.
 For metric units, spell out base units: <em>meter</em>, <em>gram</em>, <em>liter </em>and abbreviate others on second mention.
 Note space between number and unit.